The Enemies

 Duns Scotus’s Oxford by Gerard Manley Hopkins

 A persuasive reading of Jennings’ poem is that the men who come to the city are migrants seeking work, stability and a new home.
 The way they behave seems to bear this out; they cause no trouble, yet are mistrusted when people accuse them of being ‘invaders’.
-Doshi’s poem turns the tables and writes from teh perspective of one who is descended from immigrants.
+Doshi’s poem turns the tables and writes from the perspective of one who is descended from immigrants.

 Additional Resources